core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 | TBD1  |   | x | - |   | Multicast-Timeout | uint   | 0-4    | (none)  |
 {: #table-multicast-timeout-option title="The Multicast-Timeout Option.
 C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable" align="center"}

-This document specifically defines how this option is used by a client in a CoAP request, in order to indicate to a proxy its support for and interest in receiving multiple responses to a proxied CoAP group request (i.e., one or more responses from each origin server) and for how long it is willing to wait for receiving responses via that proxy (see {{ssec-req-send-steps}} and {{ssec-req-proc-proxy-steps}}).
+This document specifically defines how a client uses this option in a CoAP request, in order to indicate to a proxy its support for and interest in receiving multiple responses to a proxied CoAP group request (i.e., one or more responses from each origin server) and for how long it is willing to wait for receiving those responses via that proxy (see {{ssec-req-send-steps}} and {{ssec-req-proc-proxy-steps}}).

 When sending a CoAP group request to a proxy via IP unicast, to be forwarded by the proxy to a targeted group of servers, the client includes the Multicast-Timeout Option in the request.
 The option value indicates after how much time in seconds the client will stop accepting responses matching its original unicast request, with the exception of notifications if the CoAP Observe Option {{RFC7641}} is used in the same request.
 This allows the proxy to stop relaying responses back to the client, if those are received from servers after the indicated amount of time has elapsed.